This article originally appeared on Motherboard.

 "In such cases, it's important to make absolutely sure there is no possibility of interference with the airplane's navigation systems by telling passengers to turn off their electronic devices," the spokesperson told me.

-She also pointed me to a 2013 statement that expanded our ability to use devices while in flight.
+She also pointed me to a 2013 statement that expanded the ability of US air passengers to use devices while in flight.
 Part of the statement recognizes that "most commercial airplanes can tolerate radio interference signals" as well, so airplane mode means extra precaution.

-Unsatisfied with this response, I turned to an expert, Captain Ross Aimer, a former commercial pilot and CEO of Aero Consultants.
+Unsatisfied with this response, I turned to an expert, Captain Ross Aimer, a former US air force and commercial pilot who is now an aviation consultant with Aero Consultants.
 His first guess what that there was bad weather, or low visibility, which would potentially force a pilot to make a Category III (CAT III) landing.

 In this case, even the slightest cell phone signal could interfere with the little information pilots have to work with, which can happen pretty easily.